litospain/Hantek6022API/README.md

 - sqrt( 2 * (5%)² ) = 1.4 * 5% = 7% for gain step x1
 - sqrt( 4 * (5%)² ) = 2 * 5% = 10% for all other gains

-To reduce this effect OpenHantek uses individual correction values.
-It doesn't use the factory calibration values in eeprom (only offset is stored) but reads individual offset and gain values from a config file for the four gain steps of both channels.
+To reduce this effect OpenHantek uses individual correction values:
+1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/modelDSO6022.conf`
+2. If this file is not available offset and calibration will be read from eeprom.
+Step 2 uses the factory offset calibration values in eeprom.
+Out of the box only offset values are contained in eeprom, the program `calibrate.py` stores also gain calibration.
 To calibrate you have to apply a well known voltage (setpoint) and compare it with the actual value that is read by the scope.
 This file can be created by hand but also automatically:

     python examples/examples_libusb/calibrate.py